A Million Copies Initiative

 ^Top

-We are a group of Minnesota women — not all of us
+Established 33 years ago, we are a group of Minnesotans- not all of us are

-poverty, violence, war, and the legacy we will leave future
+the environment, justice, poverty, violence, war, and the legacy we will leave

 generations.